pooja682002/Thenga-ecommerce-website/README.md

   - All Products
 - **Shopping Cart**: Add products, update quantities, and remove items dynamically.
 - **Responsive Design**: Compatible with all devices (mobile, tablet, desktop).
-- **Dynamic Functionality**: Utilizes JavaScript and Local Storage to provide a seamless user experience.
+- **Feedback Section**: Utilizes JavaScript to provide a seamless user experience to give feedbacks

 ---